nawzaysfinah/transcriber/podcast_engine/README.md

 # Podcast Transcription & Manipulation Engine

-Offline-first CLI that downloads a Spotify podcast episode, transcribes it locally with `whisper.cpp`, and produces a transcript, Markdown, a concise summary, and an X (Twitter) thread using a local Ollama model.
+Offline-first CLI that downloads a public audio link (e.g., YouTube), transcribes it locally with `whisper.cpp`, and produces a transcript, Markdown, a concise summary, and an X (Twitter) thread using a local Ollama model.

 ## Features
 - Single-command pipeline: download → transcribe → format → summarise → X thread